 What is Neutral Evaluation?

 Neutral Evaluation is a way of resolving a dispute without going for a trial in Court.
-This process is provided by the State Courts Centre for Dispute Resolution.
+This process is provided by the State Courts' Court Dispute Resolution Cluster (CDRC).
 During Neutral Evaluation, the parties, with their respective lawyers, present their respective cases and the key evidence to the evaluator, who is a Judge.
 The evaluator will provide his best estimate of the parties' likelihood of success at trial.
 The parties can use this evaluation to settle their case or as a starting point to negotiate a settlement.